 Tailored spaces and resources at CSU East Bay

-This article was written by Victoria Billings on November 12th, 2014.
+This article was written by CSU Libraries on November 12th, 2014.

 The library pioneer S.R.
 Ranganathan wrote that “the library is a living organism.”
 It grows and changes and adapts as needed.